status-im/pluto/docs/concepts/Reference.md

 All main concepts are identified via references.

-References are identified by a symbol preceded by a @.
-This symbol must be define a namespace that identifies the reference type.
+References are identified by a vector of 2 elements: a symbol and a map of properties.

-Reference can be:
+A reference symbol might have:

-* local (e.g. `@views/id`)
+* no namespace, defined in the extention definition (e.g. `id`)
-* pluto defaults, depending on the platform (e.g. `@views/pluto.name`)
+* a single segment namespace, exposed by the host (e.g. `store/get`)
-* third party extensions (e.g. `@views/my-extension.id` with `my-extension` being registered in .stateofus.eth)
+* a multi segment namespace, exposed by third party extensions registered via ENS (e.g. `my-dapp.eth/id` with `my-dapp.eth` an ENS name)